FloatingSkies/redstone-raven-menu/README.md

 # HOW TO INSTALL
 Clone the repository:
 git clone https://github.com/FloatingSkies/redstone-raven-menu

+Change to the directory
+cd redstone-raven-menu/
-Move the folder to Cinnamon’s user applet directory:

-mv redstone-raven-menu@floatingskies ~/.local/share/cinnamon/applets/
+Move the folder to Cinnamon’s user applet directory: mv redstone-raven-menu@floatingskies ~/.local/share/cinnamon/applets/